freewill7/stroudmasters/content/training/_index.md

 Training plans for previous sessions can be found [here](/training/session-plans).

-As of April 2018, times of sessions are:
+As of January 2020, times of sessions are:

 |Day|Time|Location|
 |---|---|---|